 The excess water that you do not need can be decanted to a second tank and then pumped back in to the bottling/blending tank for the next round of production if you are producing more than one tank in a day.

 Water: You can either use standard unfiltered tap-water, or as all of our other customers choose to do, use our rather special Mineral Water.
 We can’t say where it comes from, but our customers like it because it does make a difference to the flavour.
 We collect the water on a weekly basis.
 It costs us £75 to do so plus the water cost, and we split that cost among those using the water that week.
 You then pay a few pence per litre of water used.
 Any water that isn’t used we pay for even if it gets thrown away.
 You’ll need to budget a few pounds for water.
-Typical costs are in the area of £30-£35 all in, dependent on how much water you use.
+Typical costs are in the area of £85 for up to 1,000L.

 Throughput: The speed you go is dependent upon a few things: your aptitude, how many people are bottling (one is slow, two is good, three is best), and pasteurisation.
 If you’re pasteurising then it will take approx. 40 minutes to pasteurise 200 bottles.
 Take this in to account and use this as your slowest step – so you’re looking at max 300 bottles per hour.